 The oboe is often recognized as one of the most difficult instruments to play.
 Beginning oboe students are often intimidated by the reputation of the instrument.
 The oboe is a rather difficult instrument for several reasons, but the major difficulty is dealing with the oboe reed.
 The reed itself is constructed of a piece of bamboo-like cane called Arundo Donax which is cut, thinned, shaped and then folded and tied over a small tube of metal.
-The reed is then painstakingly whittled by a skilled craftsperson to vibrate a very specific way when blown into.
-A reed that does not vibrate properly will provide a lot of difficulties to anyone wishing to play the instrument.
-Assessing what is proper and not is especially difficult when finding oboe reeds for beginners whether you are the student or non-oboe playing teacher.
+The oboe reed is then painstakingly whittled by a skilled craftsperson to vibrate a very specific way when blown into.
+An oboe reed that does not vibrate properly will provide a lot of difficulties to anyone wishing to play the oboe.
+Assessing what is proper and not, is especially difficult when finding oboe reeds for beginners, whether you are the student or non-oboe playing teacher.

-I feel these improperly working reeds add to the reputation that the oboe has of being unbearably difficult to play.
-Playing on these reeds is often unbearably difficult for me and I like to think I am in fairly good oboe playing shape with good experiential and intellectual understanding.
-I would not want to play a concert on these reeds because I would need to work way to hard to make music.
+I feel these improperly working oboe reeds add to the reputation that the oboe has of being unbearably difficult to play.
+Playing on these reeds that do not function properly is often unbearably difficult for me, and I like to think I am in fairly good oboe playing shape with good experiential and intellectual understanding.
+I would not want to play a concert on sub par oboe reeds, because I would need to work way to hard to make music.

 The opening should look like an ellipse without any waves to the shape.
-The sides of the tip should meet and may look slightly overlapped, that is fine.
+The sides of the tip should meet and may look slightly overlapped, which is fine.

 Evaluating The big Three Playing Characteristics

 There are three playing characteristic I feel we must look at when talking about oboe reeds for beginners.
 I have written about “The Big Three” qualities in depth here; oboe reed Response, oboe reed resistance, oboe reed intonation.